zhxie/ikago/README.md

 1. When using mode TCP, sticky packets problems may occur in TCP connections.
 If encryption is enabled at the same time, IkaGo may not be able to destick these packets.

+2. Applications like VMWare Workstation on Windows may implement their own IP forwarding and forward packets that should be handled by IkaGo, resulting in abnormal operations in IkaGo.

 ## Todo

 - [ ] Change sending packets to destinations procedures in IkaGo-server from pcap to standard connection
 - [ ] Build own application layer protocol to realize functions like delay detection
-- [ ] Discover the way handling packets concurrently
+- [ ] Discover the way handling packets concurrently to optimize performance

 ## License